-I was born in Massachusetts and have lived in Nashua, New Hampshire; Cambridge, Massachusetts; Tiranë, Albania; Nottingham, England; Madison, Wisconsin; and now Lebanon, New Hampshire.
-My wife, Lihlani Skipper, is the Assistant Director of the Center for Agriculture and Food Systems at Vermont Law School.
+I was born in Massachusetts and have lived in Nashua, New Hampshire; Cambridge, Massachusetts; Tiranë, Albania; Nottingham, England; Madison, Wisconsin; Lebanon, New Hampshire; and now Dorchester, Massachusetts.
+My wife, Lihlani Skipper Nelson, is the Associate Director of the Center for Agriculture and Food Systems at Vermont Law School.

 Humanities Exchange (HEX).
 Center for the Humanities, University of Wisconsin–Madison, 2014–15.
 Joint award with Rebecca Summer.
 Public outreach grant for developing humanities projects in collaboration with community organizations.